- The stop code hypervisor error can occur due to drivers, bad disk sectors, and corrupted image files.

 7. Restore Windows 10 to an earlier date

-- Click the Choose a different restore point option, and click the Next button.
+- Click the Choose a different restore point option and the Next button.

-- Select the Show more restore points checkbox to open the full list of dates.
+- Check the box for Show more restore points checkbox to open the complete list of dates.

 - Click Next to continue, and then select the Finish option.

-Note: Software you installed after selected restore points get deleted.
+Note that any software installed after the selected restore point gets deleted.
 Click the Scan for affected programs button on the System Restore window to see what software a selected restore point removes.